-6.1 Italy: Political Connections and Business Dynamism
+VI.i.
+Italy: Political Connections and Business Dynamism

 Business dynamism reflects a healthy economic environment, in which new firms emerge, innovate, grow, shrink and die, with a perpetual reallocation of factors toward more productive units.
-However, if some firms can have political connections to rig the rules in their favor, that power could definitely hamper these processes, preventing connected firms from competitive pressures exerted by more productive rivals.
+However, if some firms can have political connections to rig the rules in their favor, that power could definitely hamper these processes,

+Notes: In Panel A, "young" refers to ages (0,5), "older" refers to (5,10), and "old" refers to 10+.
+By size, "small" refers to less than 100 workers, "medium" refers to 100-1,000 workers, and "large" refers to 1,000+ workers.
+In Panel B, total spending is in 2012 dollars.
+Source: Authors' calculations. preventing connected firms from competitive pressures exerted by more productive rivals.
 Akcigit et al. (2018a) explore this mechanism in the case of Italian economy, using an extensive novel dataset that provides information on firm balance sheets, social security records of the universe of workers, patent data from the European Patent Office, the national registry of local politicians, and local elections spanning two decades between 1993 and 2014.
 They document that in industries with more politically connected firms (firms that employ local politicians), there is less firm entry and a lower share of young firms, and those industries exhibit lower productivity growth.
 The survival probability of politically connected firms is higher and increasing in the political power of the employed politicians.